Saturday (mid-July to mid-September). Outside these dates any day arrival.

 Open-plan living space with kitchen, dining and lounge areas.
 Living area with sofa bed, satellite TV and fireplace.
 Dining area opens onto covered terrace and pool.

-American kitchen with fridge-freezer, oven, microwave, dishwasher, washing machine, tumble dryer, kettle and toaster.
+American kitchen with fridge, freezer, oven, microwave, dishwasher, washing machine and tumble dryer.

 Bedroom 1: Double bedroom with en suite bathroom.